With e waste management challenges stacking up, this global provider of home internet connectivity solutions knew action was needed.

 Could your current e waste management get better?

 The challenges that this OEM faced will ring familiar to any organization that is trying to manage multiple electronics recyclers.
-If your organization, like the OEM, has a global or nationwide scope, you may have taken a piecemeal approach to electronics recycling, adding a provider here and a provider there, as needs arise.
+If your organization, like the OEM, has a global or nationwide scope, you may have taken a piecemeal approach to electronics recycling.
+So, you may have added a provider here and a provider there, as needs arise.

-Perhaps, you are able to manage for now, but the question is if your current process leaves room for significant improvements?
+Perhaps, you are able to manage electronics recycling for now, but the question is if your current process leaves room for significant improvements?

 When we set out to identify each challenge that had to be addressed to improve e waste management for the OEM, the Global team quickly established there would be no one-size-fits-all solution.
 The scope included not only hundreds of sites, but also multiple recyclers at each location.
 To further complicate matters, each facility required a different approach to recycling.